jdogmcsteezy/LaunchPad_DasLight_Integration/README.md

 # Original Repo
 This DasLight integration was created using https://github.com/dvhdr/launchpad-pro.
-The repo by dvhdr gives access to an API that allows anyone to create a plug in for the Launchpad-pro device.
+The repo by dvhdr gives access to a HAL that allows anyone to create a plug in for the Launchpad-pro device.

 # Uploading to a Launchpad Pro
 Directly from dvhdr with small edits marked by js - ''.